52 Different Types of Beetles in Arizona

 39. Globemallow Leaf Beetle

-The Globemallow Leaf Beetle, also known as the Calligrapha serpentina, is a type of beetle which was first discovered in 1859.
+The Globemallow Leaf Beetle, also known as the Calligrapha serpentina, is a type of beetle that was first discovered in 1859.
 They are common throughout the Western United States and parts of Canada.

 In addition, they live on or around globemallow plants and feed off the sap.
 Their diet consists mainly of these plants’ leaves, flowers, and seeds.
-The Globemallow Leaf Beetle is included in our list of the several types of beetles in Arizona.
+The Globemallow Leaf Beetle is included in our list of Arizona’s several types of beetles.

 40. Dentate Stink Beetle